-The LwM2M protocol was specified by industry experts in the Device Management Working Group at the Open Mobile Alliance (OMA).
+The LwM2M protocol was defined by OMA SpecWorks specifically for the unique needs of constrained IoT devices.
 LwM2M is a secure, efficient and deployable client-server protocol for managing resource constrained devices on a variety of networks.
-The protocol, which was ratified by OMA on February, 15 2017, will help the industry accelerate the promise and potential of the Internet of Things (IoT).
+The protocol, which was ratified by OMA SpecWorks on February, 15 2017, will help the industry accelerate the promise and potential of the Internet of Things (IoT).

 Smith Micro hosts LwM2M TestFest and OMA DM Working Group